WWE The Bash: Background

 The Great American Bash is a professional wrestling event established in 1985.
 Following World Wrestling Entertainment's (WWE) acquisition of World Championship Wrestling (WCW) in March 2001, WWE revived the pay-per-view (PPV) in 2004.
 The 2009 event, which was renamed as The Bash, was the sixth annual Great American Bash produced by WWE and 20th overall.
-It took place on June 28, 2009, at the ARCO Arena in Sacramento, California and featured wrestlers from the Raw, SmackDown, and ECW brands.
+It took place on June 28, 2009, at the ARCO Arena in Sacramento, California, which was the original date and venue for Night of Champions (which was moved to July 26), and featured wrestlers from the Raw, SmackDown, and ECW brands.

 Storylines

-The Bash featured professional wrestling matches that involved different wrestlers from pre-existing scripted feuds, plots, and storylines that were played out on Monday Night Raw, Friday Night SmackDown, ECW and WWE Superstars—World Wrestling Entertainment's (WWE) television programs.
-Wrestlers portrayed a villain or a hero as they followed a series of events that built tension, and culminated into a wrestling match or series of matches.
-All wrestlers were from WWE's Raw, SmackDown, and ECW brands—a storyline division in which WWE employees are assigned to a television program of the same name.
+The event included matches that resulted from scripted storylines.
+Results were predetermined by WWE's writers on the Raw, SmackDown, and ECW brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw, Friday Night SmackDown, ECW, and WWE Superstars.

 Three weeks ago at Extreme Rules, CM Punk cashed in his Money in the Bank contract and defeated Jeff Hardy to win the World Heavyweight Championship, after Hardy had already defeated Edge in a ladder match to win the title.
 On the following episode of SmackDown, both Hardy and Edge demanded rematches, but SmackDown General Manager Theodore Long then announced a number one contender's match between the two to determine who would face Punk for the championship.
 The match ended in a no-contest after Punk interfered, resulting in Long making a triple threat match between the three men for the World Heavyweight Championship on the June 15 episode of Raw, where Punk would retain the title by pinning Edge after Hardy had performed a Swanton Bomb on him.
 Punk and Hardy had tense confrontations in the coming weeks, leading to Theodore Long making a championship match between the two for the Bash.